 “Suddenly all the heavy machinery in the place was flying around.
 I grabbed a hammer and broke the machine.
 The building would have been down about our ears in another few minutes.

 “Outside in the street, there was pandemonium.
 The police and ambulances arrived.
 I told my assistants to say nothing.
 We told the police it must have been an earthquake.
 That's all they ever knew about it.”

 This gave Tesla the inspiration for his telegeodynamic oscillator—an earthquake machine—which could be used by scientists to discover the geological properties of the Earth and for engineers and prospectors to locate mineral and metal ore deposits underground.
 He never got to build his earthquake machine, but scientists and engineers use the same principle today to do exactly as Tesla imagined.

 Artificial Tidal Waves

 Over the course of his life, Tesla conceived of weapons of such destructive magnitude that they would rival the atom bomb in their devastating power—had they been built and put to use.

 One such weapon was the Artificial Tidal Wave, which he believed would be the ultimate defense against enemy navies.
 Tesla’s hope was to make the largest battleship any nation could produce useless, so countries would not bother to build navies.
 To do this, Tesla envisioned “telautomatons” that would pilot several tons of high-explosive material near an enemy navy and detonate it.

-The collapsing gas bubble produced by the explosion, Tesla calculated, should produce tidal waves that even a mile away from the initial blast would be nearly 100 feet high, enough to sweep away the largest dreadnoughts of the era.
+Tesla calculated that the collapsing gas bubble produced by the explosion would produce tidal waves more than 100 feet (30 meters) high, enough to sweep away the largest dreadnoughts of the era.

 The Death Ray